circinusX1/odrysian/README.md

 www-data ALL=(ALL) NOPASSWD:/sbin/iwlist
 www-data ALL=(ALL) NOPASSWD:/sbin/iw
 ```
-    - Here is the interface.
-I used https://github.com/billz/raspap-webgui as a template and some borrowed scripts
+    - For web interface I used https://github.com/billz/raspap-webgui
+    - There were chnages to it.
+    - I configured ntp on all machine in the net to use the Nano-PI Neo IP as one of the NTP servers.

 ### The satelites map